 Should you buy the TOZO NC2?

 What TOZO misses out on is some of the user experience, like accurate descriptions of the product and instructions.
 The fact that you can’t reliably grab a TOZO product and know it’ll do what the box says breeds distrust.
 For instance, the TOZO site states the NC2 can wirelessly charge, and this one doesn’t.
-Ordinarily that might be a sign there’s something wrong with a test unit, but we’ve seen similar promises concerning TOZO products that simply don’t meet the specs.
+Ordinarily, that might be a sign there’s something wrong with a test unit, but we’ve seen similar promises concerning TOZO products that simply don’t meet the specs.
 Plus, the controls in the manual aren’t all correct.

 How does TOZO NC2 compare to TOZO NC9?

-If you’re looking at TOZO earbuds for noise cancelling, you might’ve seen the TOZO NC9.
+If you’re looking at TOZO earbuds for noise canceling, you might’ve seen the TOZO NC9.
 While usually a higher model number indicates better, or newer, that’s not necessarily the case here.
-Both the NC9 and NC2 have competent noise cancelling capabilities, with the NC9 focusing generally on more low pitched noises and isolating more high pitched noises than the NC2.
+Both the NC9 and NC2 have competent noise canceling capabilities, with the NC9 focusing generally on more low pitched noises and isolating more high pitched noises than the NC2.
 In contrast, the NC2 cancels more noise between 150Hz and 400Hz.

 Neither has an app to adjust the ANC (or any other settings).
-In regards to noise cancelling the TOZO NC9 seems probably better for most people based on the chart, however, the NC9 introduces some of its own noise when you listen with ANC on, defeating the point of ANC somewhat.
+In regards to noise canceling, the TOZO NC9 seems probably better for most people based on the chart, however, the NC9 introduces some of its own noise when you listen with ANC on, defeating the point of ANC somewhat.